aniketh703/aniketh703/README.md

 - Data analysis
 - Cloud

-- 🌱 I’m currently learning Google cloud and DSA
+- 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate on projects on my area of capability
+- 👯 I’m looking to collaborate on projects on UI/UX and full stack development
 - 🔭 I’m currently working on a project for my university 🏫